The Field of Crosses Memorial Project

 Shauna MacDonald

-J. Murray McCann, Director Emeritus
+J. Murray McCann, Founder, Director Emeritus

 Susan Schalin, President & Secretary